pcwalton/piranha/README.md

 6. `$ make -C android/driver`
 7. `$ make -C symbolicate`

-Alternately, you can skip steps 1-4 with the prebuilt binary on GitHub.
+Alternately, you can skip steps 1-5 with the prebuilt binary on GitHub.
 Click on the "Downloads" button in the top right corner of the project page and download the prebuilt binary [3].
+Be warned that the prebuilt binary might be out of date; if you have trouble, try building from source.

 Synopsis
 --------